 The SBJSA is a law currently being debated by the City Council.
-It will level the playing field for every small business that rents commercial space in NYC — retail stores, dentists, working artists, small manufacturers, accountants, etc. — by requiring:
+It will support and protect every small business that rents commercial space in NYC — retail stores, dentists, working artists, small manufacturers, accountants, etc. — by requiring:

 1) Right to a lease renewal;

 2) Right to a 10-year renewal lease term (to tenants in good standing);

 3) Binding arbitration to establish a rent increase that is reasonable for both landlord and tenant;

 4) Inclusion of all commercial tenants (not limited to storefront/retail).

 The SBJSA supports and protects small business by creating a fairer commercial lease renewal process.

 New York City has a History of Commercial Rent Regulation.

 NYC had commercial rent regulation from 1943 until it was allowed to expire in 1963.
 It withstood legal challenges over and over again —